 5. Make high-quality data a priority

 This may sound like a no-brainer but it’s actually one of the most important steps you can take to improve data quality.
-Data quality often takes the back seat because more time and effort goes into the organization’s ‘larger‘ and ‘more important‘ goals.
+The quality of data often takes a back seat because more time and effort goes into the organization’s larger and more important goals.

 After all, who would want to focus on improving quality when you can work on improving your sales pitch or create new strategies to minimize overheads?

 Understanding how data quality affects all of these other areas of your organization and its success makes a world of difference.
 Once you realize that improving data can help you improve targeting, keep leads in the sales funnel, and reduce costs associated with managing poor quality data, you and your teams will willingly prioritize cleaning, validating, and scrubbing data to extract more value from it.